p-mongodb/tenex/README.md

 - Jump to PR diff.
 - Request PR review.
 - Rebase branch on top of master.
-- Reword branch - squash all commits in the branch ino a single commit and replace commit messsages with the respective ticket title.
+- Reword branch - squash all commits in the branch into a single commit and replace commit messsages with the respective ticket title.
 Ticket is automatically detected/inferred from branch name, PR description and PR comments.